Performance Application FAQs

 What is needed by this deadline?

-2014 performance applications can be found on this website, by clicking on the 2014 Performance Application.
+The 2015 performance application can be found on this website, by clicking on the 2015 Performance Application.

-Your complete application must be postmarked no later than March 3, 2014 or received in The Midwest Clinic office by 5:00 p.m.
-(CST) on Monday, March 10, 2014.
+Your complete application must be submitted to The Midwest Clinic by 11:59 p.m.
+(CST) on Monday, March 9, 2015.
 Applications received by the deadline, but without all the required items, will not be considered.
 Please do not call The Midwest Clinic office requesting an extension for any item.
 Please schedule your photo and recording sessions well in advance of the deadline and submit your materials as early as possible to avoid any last-minute delay.

 Do ensembles that have applied before have a higher chance of being selected than ensembles that are applying for the first time?
 The number of times an ensemble has applied is not a factor in the decision.
-What does matters is the quality of the application this year.
+What does matters is the quality of the application.

 Some of the questions on the application do not apply to my group.
 Is there another application I should be using?
 All performing organizations should use the same performance application form.
 If there are questions that do not apply to your group, indicate that they are not applicable by typing N/A in those spaces.

-Is the choice of literature (grade level) on the audition tape or CD important, and does it make any difference if the tape is weighted toward transcriptions, contemporary or older, more established and well-known repertoire?
+Is the choice of literature (grade level) on the audition recording important, and does it make any difference if the recording is weighted toward transcriptions, contemporary or older, more established and well-known repertoire?